GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 The file size now reaches **62 B**.

 With each step, the code is becoming harder to read.
-However, the browser's JavaScript engine will interpret each of these in the exact same way.
+However, the browser's JavaScript engine interprets each of these in the exact same way.
 The benefit of obfuscating code in this manner can help achieve smaller file sizes.
 112 B really was not much to begin with, but there was still a 50% reduction in size!